OWASP/www-project-ai-security-and-privacy-guide/index.md

 AI applications are on the rise and so are the concerns regarding AI security and privacy.
 This guide wants to provide clear and actionable insights on designing, creating, testing, and procuring secure and privacy-preserving AI systems.

-# Project status
-This page is the current outcome of this project.
-The goal of the project is to collect and present the state of the art on these topics through community collaboration.
-First in the form of this page, and later in other document forms.
-Please provide your input through pull requests / submitting issues (see [repo](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/)) or emailing the project lead, and let's make this guide better and better.

-The work in this guide will serve as input to the upcoming [ISO/IEC 27090 (AI security)](https://www.iso.org/standard/56581.html) and [27091 (AI privacy)](https://standardsdevelopment.bsigroup.com/projects/9022-07819#/section) standards, of which I will take care as member of the ISO/IEC JTC 1/SC42 AHG4 group.

 # How to deal with AI security
 1. Keep on doing everything you are already doing for cybersecurity, and if you're not doing anything: please start.
 [SAMM](https://owaspsamm.org/) is OWASP's model to help you grow.
 2. Incorporate AI developers, data scientists, and AI-related applications and infrastructure into your security programs: risk analysis, training, requirements, static analysis, code review, pentesting, etc.